Optimal switching strategies for navigation in stochastic settings: Analysis of the model and results

 where $\langle \cdot\rangle_{\rm ss}$ indicates the steady state average in Eq.~\eqref{eq:pss-noise}.
 The average time between reorientations is given by $\langle T\rangle=\theta_a^2/(2D_1)$.
 Using Eq.~\eqref{eq:pss-noise}, we find

-where $z=D_1x_c/v_0$.
+where $z=D_1x_c/v_0$ is the scaled resetting cost.
 By minimizing this expression as a function of $\theta_a$, we find the optimal speed $v^*$ \cite{supmat}.
 Fig.~\ref{fig:v_star_noise}b shows that $v^*$ increases with $\ell$ for all values of $z$, implying that higher observability leads to higher speed \cite{griffith1971observability}.
 In the limit $\ell\to\infty$ we recover our original model without measurement errors.
 Interestingly, at variance with the case of execution errors, the maximal velocity $v_0$ can be reached in the low-noise limit $z\to 0$ for all values $\ell$.
+In particular, for $z\to0$, we find the following asymptotic behaviors

+\newpart{We observe that for both quantities the scaling with the environmental noise $z$ is the same as in the case of perfect observability but with an $\ell$-dependent prefactor.
+In particular, we find that for increasing observability $\ell$, the optimal control strategy becomes less stringent (larger $\theta_a$) and the speed increases.}